OIEIEIO/Q-bits/README.md

 A regular bit can store a maximum of 2^64, or two raised to the 64th power, or 4,294,967,296 different combinations.
 In contrast, a qubit can store a fraction of a quantum state, enabling it to hold a virtually unlimited amount of information.

+* solve problems in the financial industry, such as fraud detection and risk management.
+* help with optimization problems, such as finding the most efficient routes for delivery trucks.
+* logistics problems, such as managing inventory and predicting demand.
+* communication problems, such as encrypting messages and ensuring privacy.
+* pattern recognition problems, such as facial recognition and voice recognition.
+* medical problems, such as identifying disease markers and developing new drugs.
+* energy problems, such as improving solar cell efficiency and reducing power consumption.
+* environmental problems, such as reducing air pollution and mitigating climate change.
+* security problems, such as detecting intrusions and preventing cyber attacks.
+* intelligence problems, such as analyzing data and making predictions.

 With quantum computing, we can analyze data in a completely new way, opening up new possibilities for Artificial Intelligence